BitcoinDesign/Guide/guide/daily-spending-wallet/backup-and-recovery/landing-page.md

 ### Channel State

 This contains data on payments made in active Lightning channels.
+Think of this as sort of like the most recent snapshot of all the activity in the user's Lightning channels.
 This is important to maintain.
 While it may be possible to recover without this data, the user has to trust that the LSP is acting in their best interest.
-This data must be backed up automatically to the cloud.
+This data must be backed up automatically to the cloud every time a payment is sent or received.

 ### User metadata